-- The institution presents itself clearly and completely to its students and to the public with regard to its programs, requirements, faculty and staff, costs to students, control, and accreditation relationships.
+- 2.B.
+The institution presents itself clearly and completely to its students and to the public.

-- The governing board of the institution is sufficiently autonomous to make decisions in the best interest of the institution and to assure its integrity.
+- 2.C.
+The governing board of the institution is autonomous to make decisions in the best interest of the institution in compliance with board policies and to ensure the institution’s integrity.

-- The institution is committed to freedom of expression and the pursuit of truth in teaching and learning.
+- 2.D.
+The institution is committed to academic freedom and freedom of expression in the pursuit of truth in teaching and learning.

-- The institution’s policies and procedures call for responsible acquisition, discovery and application of knowledge by its faculty, students, and staff.
+- 2.E.
+The institution’s policies and procedures call for responsible acquisition, discovery and application of knowledge by its faculty, staff and students.